OpenMS/pyopenms-docs/docs/source/ms_data.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 We could also use a list of scan numbers as filter criterion
-to only retain a list of :term:`MS` scans we are interested in:
+to only retain a list of MS scans we are interested in:

 .. code-block:: python
     :linenos: